-Niel C. Jumawan, 52, Filipino, First Vice President, is the Head of APDS Lending Group.
+Niel C. Jumawan, 53, Filipino, First Vice President, is the Head of APDS Lending Group.
 Before joining CBS, he held various key positions at City Savings Bank, Inc. He also worked as Front Desk Officer of Staff Experts, Inc. (assigned at Pag-Ibig Fund), Loan Programmer of WVSU Multi-Purpose Cooperative, Sales and Training Supervisor of Forest Lake Development, Inc., Sales Manager, Branch Head and Business Development Officer of Visayas for Sky Internet, Inc. Mr. Jumawan is a degree holder of Computer Science Major in Computer Technology and Bachelor of Science in Commerce Major in Management.

-Edith N. Young, 62, Filipino, Vice President II, is the Head of Information Technology.
-BSP approved her interlocking functions on April 27, 2016.
-She is concurrently the Chief Technology Officer of China Bank subsidiary, CBC Properties and Computer Center, Inc. (CBC-PCCI).
+Edith N. Young, 64, Filipino, Vice President II, is the Head of Information Technology of China Bank.
+BSP approved her interlocking functions with CBS on April 27, 2016.
+She is concurrently the Chief Technology Officer of CBC subsidiary, CBC Properties and Computer Center, Inc. (CBC-PCCI).
 Prior to joining the China Bank group, she held various IT-related positions in PCIBank, IBAA, Bank of the Philippine Islands, Family Bank/FMLSC, Cybernetics and Pascual Laboratories.
 Ms. Young is a degree holder of Bachelor in General Science from the University of the East.
+Note: Interlocked with CBS April 27, 2016

-Sonia B. Ostrea, 58, Filipino, Vice President II, is the Head of Centralized Operations Group.
+Sonia B. Ostrea, 59, Filipino, Vice President II, is the Head of Centralized Operations Group.
 Prior to CBS, she was the Clearing Operations Head of the former Planters Development Bank.
 Before joining Planters Development Bank, she served as the Central Operations Department Head of PCIBank and Dao Heng Bank, Phils.
 A Certified Public Accountant, Ms. Ostrea is a degree holder of Bachelor of Science in Commerce, major in Accounting, from Saint Louis University.

 Atty.
-Roberto M. Buenaventura, 49, Vice President, is the head of the Legal Services Division.
-Prior to CBS, he was with UCPB since 2010 as Legal Officer and Legal Services Head.
-His private practice of law experience under his own law firm was from 1998 to 2010.
+Roberto M. Buenaventura, 50, Vice President, is the head of the Legal Services Division.
+Prior to CBS, he was with united Coconut Planters Bank (UCPB) since 2010 as Legal Officer and Legal Services Head.
+He engaged in private legal practice under his own law firm from 1998 to 2010.
 He has served in the government as Provincial Legal Officer of the Province of Basilan from 1998 to 2007.
 He has also served as Associate Professor in Western Mindanao State University College of Law from 1998 to 2007 and Basilan State College Law Department from 1998 to 2000.
 Atty.
-Buenaventura took his pre-law degree in Bachelor of Arts in Public Administration from the University of the Philippines in 1993 and Bachelor of Laws Degree from San Beda College of Law in 1997
+Buenaventura took his pre-law degree in Bachelor of Arts in Public Administration from the University of the Philippines in 1993 and Bachelor of Laws Degree from San Beda College of Law in 1997.

-Charmaine S. Hao, 44, Filipino, Vice President, is the Treasurer of the Bank.
-Before CBSI, Ms. Hao joined Planters Development Bank in 2001 and was assigned as a Senior Dealer from September 3, 2001 to August 15, 2010.
+Charmaine S. Hao, 45, Filipino, Vice President, is the Treasurer of the Bank.
+Before CBS, Ms. Hao joined Planters Development Bank in 2001 and was assigned as a Senior Dealer from September 3, 2001 to August 15, 2010.
 On August 16, 2010, she was appointed as Deputy Treasury Head until August 15, 2015.
 Consequently, she also became the Secretary of Assets and Liability Committee (ALCO).
-On December 18, 2015, after Planters Development Bank was merged with China Bank Savings, Ms. Hao was assigned as Head of Funds Management Department.
+On December 18, 2015, after Planters Development Bank was merged with CBS, Ms. Hao was assigned as Head of Funds Management Department.
 As the Funds Management Department Head, she assists the Treasury Group Head in managing and supervising the Bank's liquidity and trading activities.
 For the past years, she has been ensuring that all funding requirements of the Bank are efficiently serviced.
 Moreover, she has been managing the cost of short-term placements to minimize the funding cost and thereby improve the carry income of the Bank.
 Ms. Hao is a degree holder of Bachelor of Science in Legal Management from the Ateneo De Manila University.